 Consider commuting distances when looking for a home, particularly in cities that are known for traffic gridlock.
 You may need to compromise here, with regards to decent living area vs good school vs reasonable commute.
 In my experience, the most important of these three is the school, followed by the city district.

-We had cross-cultural training before our move to Geneva, and the trainer told us that the main reason for an early repatriation from an overseas assignment was when the ‘Trailing Spouse’ and / or the kids were unhappy.
+We had cross-cultural training before our move to Geneva, and the trainer told us that the main reason for early repatriation from an overseas assignment was when the ‘Trailing Spouse’ and / or the kids were unhappy.
 (Yes, that really is a term that is used for the non-working spouse!)
 It really is worth ensuring that the person who will be spending most time at home is happy with the location of the house.

 Some people move into temporary accommodation for a couple of months when they arrive in the country, to give themselves more time to search for a home.
 From my experience, this simply prolongs the unsettled period and makes it more difficult to settle in.

 The question of buying or renting is one that comes up often.
 The UK has a high percentage of homeowners, and often Brits want to buy a home when they go abroad.
-In many EU countries, renting a house is more common, and this may be the better option, particularly for a temporary assignment.
+In many EU countries, renting a house is more common, and this may be a better option, particularly for a temporary assignment.
 Even if you plan to stay longer, consider the implications and costs involved in purchasing an overseas property.
 If you don’t like living abroad, will you be able to sell the property?
-A drop in the exchange rate can be devastating, if the property costs (mortgage, utilities etc) are in a currency different to your salary.
+A drop in the exchange rate can be devastating if the property costs (mortgage, utilities etc) are in a currency different to your salary.

 Schools and Childcare

 Perhaps more important for the happiness of the family is the choice of school and/or childcare.
 Again, expat groups on Facebook or other websites can be amazingly helpful here.
 Some employers will pay for international school, or for a school in the language of your home country.
 For shorter assignments, this makes it easier for the kids to re-integrate when you move back home.
-If you intend to stay for a longer period of time, you may prefer to send the children to local school.
+If you intend to stay for a longer period of time, you may prefer to send the children to a local school.

 Before you arrange the house-hunting trip, phone or email a couple of schools and ask if you can visit when you are there.
 Make a list of things that are important to you, so that you can ask about them, e.g. school times, pastoral care, qualifications, transport, special needs provisions.
 Also ensure that your preferred school is currently accepting new pupils, as some of the better schools may be over-subscribed.